 Food waste also directly contributes to climate change.
 Food sent to landfills produces methane, a powerful greenhouse gas 23 times as potent as CO2.
 Each year, wasted food emits more than 3 billion tons of these gases.
 Reducing food waste is one of the top three ways to reverse global warming and it's a problem we can all play a role in solving.

 Earlier this month, we wrote a (pretty awesome) blog on how to keep your produce fresher, longer.
 As a refresher, one way to greatly extend the lifespan of many different kinds of food from cheese to vegetables to fish is through vacuum sealing.
-That’s because vacuum sealing deprives your food of oxygen, which means that harmful mold and bacteria will be prevented from growing.
-This method also protects food from dehydration and freezer burn.
+That's because vacuum sealing deprives your food of oxygen, which means that harmful mold and bacteria will be prevented from growing.
 An added benefit of keeping your food from contact with the air is that moisture cannot evaporate – protecting your sealed food from dehydration and freezer burn.
 Sealing your food and removing excess air also means that flavors and juices are locked in.